These terms are commonly used in information about the MySQL Enterprise Backup product.

 - MySQL Enterprise Backup

-A licensed products that performs hot backups of MySQL databases.
+A licensed products that performs hot backups of MySQL database servers.
 It offers the most efficiency and flexibility when backing up InnoDB tables; it can also back up MyISAM and other kinds of tables.
 It is included as part of the MySQL Enterprise Edition subscription.

 A MySQL command that performs logical backups, producing a set of SQL commands to recreate tables and data.
 Suitable for smaller backups or less critical data, because the restore operation takes longer than with a physical backup produced by MySQL Enterprise Backup.